swarley/gem-license/README.md

 # specify output path
 gem license mit -o MIT.license

+# attempt to format common values
+# Uses git config --get user.name for author names,
+# and the base name of the current working directory for
+# program/project name.
+gem license mit -f

 # view a list of all available licenses
 gem license -l